jhohm/easyapi/README.md

           └── users.js

-The parent tree contains a file `/api.js` containing documentation of the available API versions.
-The function names have to match the API versions, for example:
+The parent tree contains a file `/api.js` for serving documentation of the available API versions.
+The function names inside `/api.js` have to match the version folders contained within the Resource Folder, for example:

+    // matches the v1 folder
     exports.v1 = function v1(req, res, next) {
       res.end('these are the docs for v1');
     };

+This documentation placeholder is then accessible by navigating to `/v1`, customize at will.

 The parent tree also contains a list of folders for each version of the API.
 Inside each version folder, a file with the same name as the parent directory will contain the Resources methods and any subfolders are nested resources.